Perirobot space representation for HRI: measuring and designing collaborative workspace coverage by diverse sensors: Proposed approach

 \subsection{Region of interest}

+We study a given region of interest, the volume where HRI can occur.
+The surrounding space of the robot can be defined following the definitions from \cite[Chapter~3]{siciliano2008springer}.
+For example, we could distinguish either the robot's workspace (i.e., positions reachable by the end-effector) or the robot's envelope (i.e., the total volume of space occupied by the robot during these positions).
+There are even more elaborate approaches to capture the space surrounding the robot (see also Sec.~\ref{sec:related}).

-We study always a given region of interest, the volume where HRI can occur.
-In our approach, we study one robot-centered and one human-centered region.The robot-centered region is defined simply as the (semi-)sphere centered at the robot whose radius is given by the robot's end-effector's maximal reach, see \fig{\ref{fig:pers_diagram_robot}}.
-This definition of the `robot' space signifies that for safe interaction it is necessary to cover the robot's full reach.
+In our approach, we study one robot-centered and one human-centered region.
+The robot-centered region is defined simply as the (semi-)sphere centered at the robot whose radius is given by the robot's end-effector's maximal reach, see \fig{\ref{fig:pers_diagram_robot}}.
+This definition of the `robot' space signifies that for safe interaction it is necessary to monitor the robot's full reach.
 We designate as the `human' space the bounding box enclosing the human that is next to the robot, see space $h$ in \fig{\ref{fig:pers_diagram_human}}.
-By this representation, it is meant that this space needs to be efficiently monitored in order to ascertain safe interaction.
+By this representation, it is meant that this space needs to be efficiently monitored to ascertain safe interaction.

-The surrounding space can be also defined with respect to the task, e.g., focusing on the human partner.
-Following definitions from \cite[Chapter~3]{siciliano2008springer}, for example, we could also distinguish either the robot's workspace (i.e., positions reachable by the end-effector) or the robot's envelope (i.e., the total volume of space occupied by the robot during these positions).
-There are even more elaborate approaches to capture the space surrounding the robot, see also the Sec.~\ref{sec:related}.